 In May 2019, one of the first actions of the newly formed Dorset Council was to declare a Climate Emergency, acknowledging that the Council needs to act on the causes and impacts of climate change.
 In November 2019, this was updated to a Climate and Ecological Emergency so that the protection and enhancement of Dorset's natural environment and wildlife biodiversity is also considered in the climate emergency mitigation work.
 To monitor and guide this work, Dorset Council formed the Climate Change and Ecological Emergency Executive Advisory Panel, which is made up of elected members from different political parties.
-The Panel is responsible for gathering information and working with officers to make recommendations to Dorset Council's Cabinet on actions that will help mitigate against climate change.
-Dorset Council has committed to becoming a carbon-neutral Council by 2040, and work with organisations and residents to help Dorset become a carbon-neutral County by 2050.
+The panel is responsible for gathering information and working with officers to make recommendations to Dorset Council's Cabinet on actions that will help mitigate against climate change.
+Dorset Council has committed to becoming a carbon-neutral council by 2040, and work with organisations and residents to help Dorset become a carbon-neutral county by 2050.

 In July 2020, a draft Climate and Ecological Emergency Strategy was produced.
 This presents eight key areas for action to ensure that the Council changes the way it delivers services.
-The Council have placed the Climate and Ecological Emergency at the heart of their Corporate Plan.
-This strategy document provides a framework for services to integrate the response to the climate emergency into their planning5.
+The council have placed the Climate and Ecological Emergency at the heart of their Corporate Plan.
+This strategy document provides a framework for services to integrate the response to the climate emergency into their planning.
+These actions will help ensure that Dorset Council, adheres to the above commitments to become a carbon neutral council by 2040 and county by 2050.